Update: Oggies has shutdown their Dekalb Market Hall Location, but plan to open a new location sometime next year.

 The streets of Hell’s Kitchen provide Contento with inspiration.
 From the Hudson River to The Bronx.
 Contento offers a diverse selection of wines at various pricing points and a menu created by Lorenzzi that includes delicacies such as duck liver mousse with purple corn focaccia and octopus with black chimichurri.

 At Ci Siamo, Danny Meyer’s Union Square Hospitality Group’s newest restaurant, chef Hillary Sterling is cooking up a storm.
 The restaurant is part of the Hudson Yards-adjacent Manhattan West complex, and its name translates to “Here we are,” or “we’ve finally arrived,.”
-It symbolizes the exhale that escapes at the clinking of glasses after a tough week, the exhilaration of arriving at a new location, the relaxation of a friendly grin.
+It symbolizes that breath of fresh air that escapes you as you cheer to the end of a tough week.
+It embodies the exhilaration of arriving at a new location and the relaxation of a friendly grin.

 Chef Hillary Sterling’s Italian-inspired cuisine focuses on live-fire cooking and fresh ingredients, blending the traditional and modern in a masterfully crafted but comfortable atmosphere.